Overview

 Step 5: Create annotation payloads

 To declare payloads, you can use Python annotation types (preferred) or NDJSON objects.
 To understand annotation payloads, see overview.
+These examples demonstrate each format and how to compose annotations into labels attached to data rows.

 Replace placeholder fields with actual values